GenetH/setghub_devops_learning/MERN_STACK/mernserver_doc.md

 ![Postman POST Request](./self_study/images/postman_post_request.png)

-### 3. Created a GET Request to Verify the Task
+3. **Created a GET Request to Verify the Task**

    After successfully creating the task using the POST request, I verified if it was stored in the database by making a **GET request**:

   - I created a **GET request** to retrieve the list of all tasks:

    ```
    http:35.173.221.171:5000/api/todos